csswizardry/csswizardry.github.com/_posts/2023-06-07-site-speed-topography-remapped.md

 * We can begin to infer other issues from metrics already present.

-Of course, we can still graph the data, but we soon find that that’s almost entirely redundant now—we solved all of our problems in the numbers.
+Of course, we can still graph the data, but we soon find that that’s almost entirely redundant now — we solved all of our problems in the numbers.

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2023/06/site-speed-topography-02.png" alt="" loading="lazy" width="1500" height="726" />